 6. Electrolyte Imbalance

 According to research, NO is an important mediator in the transport and regulation of electrolytes.
 High NO levels, however, have been linked to high creatine and potassium.
 While these are all good for the body, excess levels can cause side effects of their own.
 It has also been linked to phosphate deficiency.
 This can especially interfere with kidney and liver function, both of which regulate electrolytes.

 Should I Avoid NO Products?

 Having discussed these nitric oxide side effects, you may think twice about using a nitric oxide supplement.
 However, we want to remind you that NO is by and large extremely beneficial.
 In fact, we dedicated an entire post to the benefits of nitric oxide that we suggest you check out.
 Every one of the benefits we listed is backed by independent research.

 Yes, it’s true that nitric oxide in excess can cause side effects, but the same can be said of just about anything else that’s otherwise good for you.
-Mega-doses of vitamin C, for example, has been known to cause diarrhea, heartburn, headaches, and insomnia.
+Mega-doses of vitamin C, for example, have been known to cause diarrhea, heartburn, headaches and insomnia.
 Is this reason to avoid the very potent antioxidant?

-Remember, nitric oxide supplements side effects almost always occur when you exceed recommended dosages.
-As long as you follow directions, 99% of users have no reason to worry.
+Remember, nitric oxide supplement side effects almost always occur when you exceed recommended dosages.
+As long as you follow directions, 99 percent of users have no reason to worry.

 Nitric Oxide Side Effects Are a Rarity